Student visa to PR: Easiest countries for international students to get permanent residency

 5 things to consider when applying for permanent residency

-To get a PR, you would first have to meet specific eligibility requirements set by each country’s government.
+To get a PR, you first must meet specific eligibility requirements set by each country’s government.
 Here are five things to consider when applying for permanent residency:

 1. Understand the eligibility requirements: Each country has its own eligibility requirements for obtaining PR.
 These include factors like how long you’ve lived there, your local language proficiency, employment status, and financial stability.